AlaaLab/ETAB/README.md

-# ETAB
+# ETAB: A Benchmark Suite for Visual Representation Learning in Echocardiography

-A Benchmark Suite for Visual Representation Learning in Echocardiography
+This repository